Scientific accuracy through independent review

 REWI’s work is strengthened by technical review of our results by independent scientists and technical experts.
 Science Advisors provide technical input on specific projects and products to ensure rigorous review and scientific accuracy.
 The participation of REWI Science Advisors does not imply endorsement of REWI’s program or findings.

-Dr. Hale is a Professor of Biology at Texas Christian University in Fort Worth, TX.
-She received her M.S. in Ecology from Purdue University and a Ph.D. in Biology from the University of Miami.
-Dr. Hale’s areas of expertise include ecology and evolution, genetics, and conservation biology.
+Dr. Amanda Hale earned a BS in Biology and a BA in Spanish at Purdue University.
+She followed those degrees with an MS in Ecology, also at Purdue University, and then a PhD in Biology at the University of Miami.
+She conducted postdoctoral research at the University of Miami before joining the faculty at Texas Christian University in Fort Worth where she attained the rank of Professor of Biology.
+Dr. Hale is currently a senior research biologist with WEST, Inc. where she is the science lead for the Bat Practice Group.
+Dr. Hale’s areas of expertise include ecology, animal behavior, genetics, and conservation biology.
 She has more than 25 years of experience conducting field and lab-based research and has been investigating the effects of wind energy on birds and bats since 2008.
-In addition to serving as a science advisor to REWI (since 2011), Dr. Hale is an Associate Editor to Ornithological Applications (formerly The Condor, since 2015), a member of the BWEC Scientific Advisory Committee (since 2018), and an active member of several scientific organizations including the American Ornithological Society, the Ecological Society of America, and The Wildlife Society.
+In addition to serving as a science advisor to REWI (since 2011), Dr. Hale has been an associate editor to Ornithological Applications (2015-2022), is a member of the BWEC Scientific Advisory Committee (since 2018), and is an active member of several scientific organizations including the American Ornithological Society, the Ecological Society of America, and The Wildlife Society.

 University of Maryland Center for Environmental Science